Research shows singing is one of the most effective and enjoyable ways of maintaining our mental ability across the life-span.

 Around 20 years ago, researchers noticed there were people who were living well into their 80s and 90s with mental alertness and good functioning memories.
 In fact, there is a famous study of more than 300 Catholic nuns belonging to a religious order in the USA that was dedicated to teaching.
 The nuns agreed to have their lifestyle activities studied and after their death their brains could be examined medically.
 The study, which continues to this day, has provided a wealth of information.
 This group really had no “retirement”, as such.
 Members of the order would continue teaching, contributing to their community and helping out to the extent they were physically able.
 The consequence was most were mentally agile, intact and mentally alert until they died, mostly in their 80s and 90s.
 The amazing outcome that excited researchers was the nuns’ brains appeared to have the same physical deterioration, as people with advanced Alzheimer’s, yet these individuals showed few of the behavioural indications of mental deterioration.
 It seems their on-going activity contributed to the brain finding new pathways to maintain a relatively high level of functioning.

-Michael Tunnecliffe, is a Clinical Psychologist who works with older adults on how to maintain memory ability and mental functioning across the life span.
-He’s a member of the Ashcliffe Psychology practice, based in Applecross and West Perth.
+Michael Tunnecliffe, is a Clinical Psychologist who has a Masters Degree in Philosophy and a keen interest in the aging brain.
+Michael is a Director of the Ashcliffe Psychology practice, based in West Perth.